Advanced name search

 - Producer

 Villa's mounted troops, called "Villistas", were highly mobile and seasoned by years of fighting against the Diaz regime.
-They inflicted a decisive defeat on Huerta's army in northern Mexico at the Battle of Zacatecas on June 23, 1913, then began a campaign to drive Huerta's forces south to their stronghold of Mexico City.
-By December, in conjunction with the armies of Carranza and Zapata, Villa captured Mexico City, forcing Huerta to flee and placing control of the government in the hands of the three rebel leaders.
-However, the following spring Villa was forced out of the triumvirate when he lost a power struggle with Carranza.
-In the ensuing conflict his troops were badly defeated by Carranza's army and Villa was forced to withdraw to his headquarters in Durango.
+They inflicted a decisive defeat on Huerta's army in northern Mexico at the Battle of Zacatecas on June 23, 1914, then began a campaign to drive Huerta's forces south to their stronghold of the capital Mexico City.
+By December, in conjunction with the armies of Carranza and Zapata, Villa captured Mexico City, forcing Huerta to flee into exile and placing control of the Mexican government in the hands of the three rebel leaders.
+However, the following spring in 1915 Villa was forced out of the triumvirate when he lost a power struggle with Carranza.
+In the ensuing conflict, his troops were badly defeated by Carranza's army and Villa was forced to withdraw from Mexico City to his headquarters in Durango.
 There he resumed his life as a bandit, raiding isolated American border towns and mining camps as well as Mexican villages.

 - Writer